KjetilIN/Renewable-Energy-REST-API/readme.md

     - Ingress at port 8000 (For accessing the service)
 4. Create and add SSH key to the Instance
     - Store the `.pem` file for logging in to the server
-5. Login the the server using the floating IP and the `.pem` file with:
+5. Login the server using the floating IP and the `.pem` file with:
     ```terminal
-    ssh -i ./name-of-ssh-key.pem ubuntu@<YOUR_FLOATING_IP>
+    ssh -i ./name-of-ssh-key.pem ubuntu@"YOUR_FLOATING_IP"
     ```
     - **Common errors:** Not correct permissions to the `.pem`file or that the ssh key has not been set to the instance
     - Other errors is due to not correctly deploying an instance, see [OpenStack introduction docs here](https://www.ntnu.no/wiki/display/skyhigh/Using+the+webinterface)